wenleicao/wenleicao.github.io/_posts/delayed.md

 The next step, we can use docker swarm or K8s for orchestration, but it is out of the scope of this post.

-thanks for follow along.  these are folder contain file you need if you want to repeat.
+thanks for following along.
+Here is the [folder](/Files/blog55.zip) contain file you need if you want to repeat.

 Wenlei